-When you are working or using a program in Windows 10, you might find the program crash or freeze up because background apps are taking up too much of the CPU.
-This tutorial will help you resolve that issue by showing you how to adjust Windows 10 settings so foreground apps you are working on receive priority.
+When you are working or using a program in Windows 10, you might find the program crashing or freezing because background apps are taking up too much of the CPU.
+This tutorial will help you resolve that issue by showing you how to set your CPU priority to prefer foreground apps.

-Some people set background processes, so they only start when they are needed.
-However, that doesn’t mean that you won’t have numerous processes running in the background when you open an app to begin working.
-With each new app you open, Windows opens several others.
-These are in addition to the apps that are already working from the moment you start your computer.
+Some people set background processes, so they only start when needed.
+However, that doesn’t mean you won’t have numerous processes running in the background when you open an app to begin working.
+With each new app, you open, Windows opens several others, and these are in addition to the apps already working from the moment you start your computer.

-If you open Task Manager, you may be surprised to see not only the number of apps operating in the background but also the amount of processing power they consume.
-Setting Windows to allow foreground apps priority when it comes to processing power will improve the ability of those apps to function.
+If you open Task Manager, you may be surprised to see the number of apps operating in the background services and the amount of processing power they consume.
+You set CPU priority to allow foreground apps to improve your PC’s processing power.

-The Control Panel is the easiest method for assigning CPU priority to apps you are actively using.
+Using the Control Panel is the easiest method to set CPU resources priority to apps to prefer foreground apps you are actively using.

 Type “Control Panel” into the search bar without quotation marks.
 Click on the Control Panel option.

-Click on “System and Security” in the Control Panel menu.
+Click on “System and Security” in the Control Panel window menu.

 Click on “System” and then choose “Advanced System Settings.”

-In the System Properties window that opens, make sure that the “Advanced” tab is selected.
+Ensure that the “Advanced” tab is selected in the open System Properties window.
 Under the “Performance” subtitle, click “Settings.”

 When the Performance Options window opens, click on the “Advanced” tab.
 Under the “Processor scheduling” subtitle, Make sure to select “Programs” under “Adjust for the best performance of:” Now, click “Apply” and then “OK.”

-Doing this tells the computer you want it to give priority to the programs you have open instead of any background processes that might be occurring.
+Doing this tells the computer you want it to prioritize the programs you have open instead of any background services that might be occurring.

-Unfortunately, Windows 10 offers users few options for assigning CPU priority.
-Although editing the registry is a valid method of setting CPU priority, it should only be done with extreme care.
-Make sure you perform a full backup of your system before attempting to edit the registry.
+Unfortunately, Windows 10 offers users few options to set CPU process priority to prefer foreground applications.
+Although using the registry editor is a valid method for setting CPU priority to choose foreground apps, it should only be done with extreme care.
+Make sure you fully back up your system before adjusting focus using the registry editor.
 Even if you do this correctly, you may experience unwanted side effects.

-First, press the [R] key and the [Windows] key simultaneously.
+To change CPU priority to prefer foreground applications, press the [R] key and the [Windows] key simultaneously.
 The run box window will open.
 Type “regedit” without quotation marks into the run box and hit [Enter].
-When you are warned about the app making changes to the registry, click “Yes” to continue.
+When you are warned about the app making changes to the registry editor, click “Yes” to continue.

 From the list on the left select “HKEY_LOCAL_MACHINE” and then “SYSTEM.”
 Then select “CurrentControlSet” and “Control.”

 Finally, choose “PriorityControl.”
-From the list that appears on the right, click on “Win32PrioritySeparation.”
+From the list on the right, click “Win32PrioritySeparation.”

 In the window that appears, the current value data is set to “2” by default.
 Change this value to “26” and click “OK.”

-Restart your computer by clicking the Power icon found in the Start menu and selecting “Restart.”
+After you adjust CPU priority in the registry editor, restart your computer by clicking the Power icon in the Start menu and selecting “Restart.”